atealxt/atealxt.github.io/_posts/2016-12-11-redis-pattern-rate-limiter.md

 return result
 </code></pre>

-The advanced version firstly check and set the key only if not exists, this will fix the reset timeout issue.
+The advanced version firstly check and set the key only if not exists, this will fix the reset timeout issue. <br />
 Note that in the middle, it still have a check whether key is exist, which for key can be just expire at that time technically.

 <h3>